AP source: Peralta agrees to $22M, 3-year deal with D-backs

-PHOENIX (AP)Left fielder David Peralta avoided arbitration by agreeing to a $22 million, three-year contract with the Arizona Diamondbacks, a person familiar with the deal told The Associated Press on Friday.
+PHOENIX (AP)Left fielder David Peralta dodged salary arbitration by agreeing to a $22 million, three-year contract with the Arizona Diamondbacks on Friday, a person familiar with the deal told The Associated Press.

-The person spoke on condition of anonymity Friday because the deal hadn’t been announced.
+The person spoke on condition of anonymity because the agreement hadn’t been announced.

-The team also announced Friday that left-handed pitcher Robbie Ray and infielder Jake Lamb avoided arbitration after agreeing to one-year deals.
+The team also announced Friday that pitchers Robbie Ray, Andrew Chafin and Matt Andriese, along with infielder Jake Lamb, ducked arbitration by agreeing to one-year deals.

 The 29-year-old Lamb was an All-Star in 2017 but is trying to bounce back from two straight injury-plagued seasons.
 He hit just .193 last year with six homers in 78 games in 2019.